VCityTeam/Spatial-Multimedia-DB/README.md

-# Description of the API Enhanced City application
+# Description of the Spatial Multimedia DB application

 ## Introduction

-The goal of the API **Enhanced City** is to handle, and serve through [web services](https://en.wikipedia.org/wiki/Web_service), various types of city related data in the context of
+The goal of the Spatial Multimedia DB is to handle, and serve through [web services](https://en.wikipedia.org/wiki/Web_service), various types of city related data in the context of
 [UD-SV (Urban Data Services and Vizualisation)](https://github.com/VCityTeam/UD-SV).